|Please don't write a comment on my profile thanking for a fave, llama, etc. Instead, thank you for making nice art or being so kind.

 What does having next to no social life outside of the internet and relatively easy college classes do to you?
 Seemingly infinite free time to make, ponder, and do stuff, for sure!

 I didn't end up at a prestigious university because of...well, er, let's just stop right there ?
-Instead, I'm attending my second year community college in San Francisco, California, with the same hope as everyone else of transferring out to somewhere worthwhile eventually.
-At the moment, I'm only taking courses in Math, English, Astronomy, and Anthropology.
-As I said, this to me just gives more leisure time than expected, proudly being socially awkward.
+Instead, I'm attending my third year community college in San Francisco, California, with the same hope as everyone else of transferring out to somewhere worthwhile eventually.
+At the moment, I'm only taking courses in Math, Astronomy, History, and Public Speaking.
+As I said, this to me just gives more leisure time than expected, with not feeling too bogged down in classwork, and proudly being socially awkward, since I don't really spend time with friends at college.
 Most people would probably find it boring.
 If anything though, it doesn't bother me...mostly because real-life social interactions feel like a burden and slow me down besides on top of being awkward.

 If you want to know ethnic details or my heritage, both of my parents were Filipino.
 That's as far as any Filipino heritage reaches though...I wasn't raised under their native culture nor am I fluent in their languages.
 Just a guy with Filipino descent thrown into the American life.